koush/electron-chrome/chrome/api/electron-notifications/readme.md

 ### Swiped Right

 When the notification has been swiped to the right.
-This usually indiciated the user wants to dismiss the notification.
+This usually indicates that the user wants to dismiss the notification.

 ~~~ javascript
 const notification = notifier.notify('Calendar')